Trivadis/terraform-oci-tvdlab-host/doc/variables.md

 - `compartment_ocid` OCID of the compartment where to create all resources.
 - `host_subnet` List of subnets for the host hosts.
 - `ssh_authorized_keys` Authorized ssh public key allowed to access the host.
-- `tvd_def_password` Default password for windows administrator, oracle, directory and more
+- `lab_def_password` Default password for windows administrator, oracle, directory and more

 ## Provider